Far-right social centre: France

 Social Bastion was a French neo-fascist political movement that used squatting as a tactic before being banned as a far-right organization in 2019 by the French Government.
 Members of the student association GUD, squatted a building at 18 rue Port-du-Temps in Lyon, in May 2017.
 They planned it to help only poor French nationals.
 The mayor of Lyon Gérard Collomb immediately condemned the occupation and pledged to evict it.
 It was evicted by 100 police officers after two weeks.

-In 2018 local identitarians squatted house in Angers and created social centre L’Alvarium.
-In 2020 court ordered to evict it.
+In 2018, local identitarians squatted house in Angers and created social centre L’Alvarium.
+In 2020, the court ordered to evict it.

 Germany

-In 1990 in the territories of former GDR there were located some far-right social centres.
+In 1990, in the territories of former GDR there were located some far-right social centres.
 One of them was Weilingstraße 122.
 The centre played the role as a political HQ, a living community and party space for young nationalists.
-In the 21st century german nationalists, inspired by CasaPound trying again to create their own social centres.
-In 2019 political party The Third Path owned the building in Plauen and created legal social centre P130.
+In the 21st century, German nationalists, inspired by CasaPound, tried again to create their own social centres.
+In 2019, political party The Third Path owned the building in Plauen and created legal social centre P130.